-Control Measure or Controls refers to any best management practice or other method used to prevent or reduce the discharge of pollutants to waters to the United States.
+Control Measure or Controls refers to any best management practice or other method used to prevent or reduce the discharge of pollutants to protected surface waters.
 Control measures include, but are not limited to best management practices.
 Control measures can include other methods such as the installation, operation, and maintenance of structural controls and treatment devices.